Moriyamax/s22-theta-acceleration/README.txt

 - Algebraic geometry and arithmetic theta functions
 - Spectral curve analysis in mathematical physics

+Benchmarking and Validation
+Since high-dimensional theta functions are often approximated in practice, this implementation can serve as a reference for validating such approximations.

+In particular, it enables:
+- quantitative error estimation of approximation formulas
+- verification of asymptotic expansions
+- numerical cross-checks in regimes where direct computation was previously infeasible (g > 20)

+This makes it useful as a benchmarking tool across mathematical physics, integrable systems, and computational aspects of theta functions.

 S(2,2)-Based Acceleration of High-Dimensional Riemann Theta Functions Benchmark Script for naive and s22 modes.
 This repository provides a benchmark implementation for computing high-dimensional Riemann theta functions using two modes: